 Nona gets less narrative attention than the other two women, but she is crucial to the novel.
 She keeps close watch as the Joe family’s troubles multiply, especially when Monica makes a decision that leaves Brenda feeling terribly betrayed, and she acts as a moral centre.
 She explains to Charlie, her son, that in watching over her neighbours she’s not just prying into the lives of others, because she’s connected to the Joe family through Brenda’s father, Martin:

-Nona had told Charlie many times as he was growing up that her neighbor was her close relative, and therefore, their close relative.
+Nona had told Charlie many times as he was growing up that her neighbour was her close relative, and therefore, their close relative.
 Martin’s father and her mother had the same grandmother.
 They were that close.
 It was only proper for Nona to keep an eye on her own family.
 Charlie did not really grasp that part.